bifrostlab/llm-assistant/README.md

 ### Setting up the bot in Discord

 - [Create a bot in discord](https://interactions-py.github.io/interactions.py/Guides/02%20Creating%20Your%20Bot/).
-- Add that bot to your server server.
+- Add that bot to your server.
   - When making the invite through OAuth2 URL Generator, make sure to enable `bot` and `applications.commands` options.
   - Follow the [Invite your bot](https://interactions-py.github.io/interactions.py/Guides/02%20Creating%20Your%20Bot/) section for reference.
 - Copy out `.env.example` into `.env`, and fill in the `DISCORD_BOT_TOKEN` and `DISCORD_GUILD_ID`.